In this article, I’ll show you in a few easy steps how to make your Google Analytics compliant with the California Consumer Privacy Act (CCPA).

-Google Analytics is one of the most popular analytics tools that’s used by around 30 million websites.
-It helps you track your site’s traffic, performance, user’s behaviour, and many more.
+Google Analytics is one of the most popular analytics tools.
+It’s used by about 30 million websites, and it helps you track your site’s traffic, performance, users’ behavior, and much more.

-It collects personal data of your visitors can get you into trouble if you don’t meet CCPA compliance.
+It also collects personal data from your visitors, which can get you in trouble if you don’t meet CCPA compliance.

 What is CCPA?

-The California Consumer Privacy Act (CCPA) is a state-wide data privacy law that regulates how businesses all over the world are allowed to handle the personal information (PI) of California residents.
+The California Consumer Privacy Act (CCPA) became effective on January 1, 2020, and stipulates how all businesses worldwide are permitted to handle and use the personal info of California residents.

 Who Should be CCPA Compliant?

-If your business meets with these conditions then you have to comply with the law:
+If your business meets these conditions, you have to comply with the law:

-- If your annual gross revenue is $25 million or more.
+- Your annual gross revenue is $25 million or more

-- If your 50% or more of your annual revenue is from selling consumer’s personal information.
+- 50% or more of your annual revenue is from selling California consumer personal information

-- If you buy, receive, or sell personal information of 50,000 or more consumers, devices, or households.
+- You buy, receive, or sell the personal information of 50,000 or more California consumers, devices, or households

-What Will happen if you don’t comply with CCPA?
+What happens if you don’t comply with CCPA?

-If you’re found violating the law, then you could face penalties up to $7,500 per violation per individual.
+If you’re found violating the law, you could face penalties of up to $7,500 per violation per individual.

 How to Make Google Analytics CCPA Compliant?

-Follow these simple 3 Steps to compile your Google Analytics with CCPA.
+Follow these three simple steps to comply your Google Analytics with the CCPA.

-Step 1: First of all, Install MonsterInsights, it will fulfil your needs with its EU Compliance addon.
+Step 1: Install MonsterInsights, which fulfills your needs with its EU Compliance addon.

-You will need the plus license of MonsterInsights to get the EU Compliance addon.
-So, you can get the plus license and then install and activate the plugin.
+You need MonsterInsights’ Plus License to get the EU Compliance addon.
+Purchase this license and then activate the plugin.

-Then go to Insights » Addons » EU Compliance.
-Then install and activate the addon.
+Next, go to Insights » Addons » EU Compliance.
+Install and activate the addon.

-One of the simple ways of creating an opt-out consent box is by using free WordPress plugins like CookieBot or Cookie Notice.
-Both these plugins offer a built-in option to set up an opt-out consent box and they easily integrate with MonsterInsights as well.
+One of the easiest ways to creating an opt-out consent box is to use free WordPress plugins like CookieBot or Cookie Notice.
+Both these plugins offer a built-in option to set up an opt-out consent box, and they easily integrate with MonsterInsights as well.

 For instance, CookieBot scans your site and creates a cookie declaration link that you can use on your website.
-Not only that, but it also creates a Do Not Sell My Personal Information document that you can link to make sure you comply with CCPA requirements.
+It also creates a Do Not Sell My Personal Information document that you can link to make sure you comply with CCPA requirements.

-You should inform your visitors that the website uses Google Analytics.
-Also, you need to be transparent and describe what personal information Google Analytics collects about your visitors.
-You’ll also have to explain the purpose of the data you collect, how you use it, and if it’s shared with any third party.
+You should inform your visitors that your website uses Google Analytics.
+You also need to be transparent and describe what personal information Google Analytics collects about your visitors.
+You’ll have to explain the purpose of the data you collect, how you use it, and if it’s shared with any third party.